Achan81/sei-project-02/README.md

 Probably the most obvious choice for character separation as per the app's title - Heroes & Villains (Good & Bad)

 * Searching by Name:\
-The most direct route for finding your desired character is spelling out the name into the Search bar and letting it filter only matching characters.
+The most direct route for finding your desired character is spelling out the name into the Search bar and letting it filter only matching characters

 The above filters & name search were created as below...